randhasan/java/README.md

 # java
-a collection of java programs i've written.
+a collection of my favorite java programs i've written.